silicakes/deluge-extensions/README.md

 - A modern web browser with **WebMIDI support** (like Chrome, Edge, or Opera).
 - Your Synthstrom Deluge connected to your computer or mobile device via **USB**.
 - For mobile use: An Android device with USB OTG support or iOS device (with appropriate adapters).
+- **Deluge running Community Firmware 1.3.0 or later** is required _only_ for the File Browser feature (all other functionality works on any firmware).

 ### Setup